jamesecy604/mayai-code/.changeset/quiet-cups-tie.md

 "claude-dev": minor
 ---

-updated gemini caching for OR and cline provider
+updated gemini caching for OR and mayai provider